Coastguard New Zealand is the charity saving lives at sea.

 Our national office, Royal New Zealand Coastguard Inc, was formed in 1976

 It was formed by volunteers, for volunteers, to bring what were diverse and varied search and rescue operations under one banner.
 Over the years the national office has established common standards and procedures for marine search and rescue in New Zealand.
-Also known as Coastguard New Zealand, and with Prince Charles as our Patron, the national office is based in Auckland and provides funding, governance, operational, communications and marketing support to the whole organisation.
+Also known as Coastguard New Zealand, and with Prince Charles as our Patron, the national office is based in Auckland and provides funding, governance, operational, administrative, communications and marketing support to the whole organisation.

 Helping boaties stay safe on the water